 One trick to get more clients is to enable online booking, and we can help with that!
 Amelia is a powerful online booking WordPress plugin that easily integrates with your existing website.

 Think outside the box when it comes to marketing your salon

 Many salon managers make the same mistake: they watch their competitors, see what works for them, and then implement the same ideas.
 Eventually, all salons end up looking the same.
 In the eyes of the clients, it no longer matters which salon they chose.
 They all look the same anyway!

-If you want to be a different kind of salon manager and run a beauty salon that stands out from the crowd, look for inspiration outside the beauty industry.
-Search for various forms of advertisement from any industry that have determined you or could determine you to buy!
+If you want to be a different kind of salon owner and run a beauty salon that stands out from the crowd, look for inspiration outside the beauty industry.
+Search for various forms of advertisements from any industry that has determined you or could determine you to buy!

 Create a collection of such advertisements and try to match any marketing idea with one of those forms of advertisement.
 You will be surprised to see how original and effective your marketing strategies could become!